About the Author

 In 2008 the new publisher of Melbourne University Press, Louise Adler, asked Blanche to write an essay.
 She wrote On Longing, built on feelings that had arisen from her mother’s death.
 Louise next asked her to update her biography of Bob Hawke to cover his years as Prime Minister.
 By the time that book was finished she had rediscovered the bliss of writing and had a topic for a series of historical novels: Henry II, Eleanor of Aquitaine and the glorious 12th century.
 Blanche had been interested in this era since her twenties.

 The first novel, The Young Lion, was published in September 2013.
-Links to it can be found on the Harper Collins website.
 It was judged one of the most desirable books of 2013.
 The second book in the series, The Lion Rampant, appeared in 2014 to critical acclaim.
 Thomas Keneally said, "This is fresh and invigorating and absolutely gripping.
 The revision she provides of the motives and character of Thomas Becket will rivet readers as they have not been riveted since Hilary Mantel's Thomas Cromwell."
 She completed the third of the series in late 2015, but has held it back from publishing until she finishes the quartet, in early 2017.
 Many readers of the first two books have written asking "Where’s the next one?"
 Her answer is, "The whole four should be available in late 2017."
-The quartet will be subtitled "The birth of the Plantagenets."
+The quartet will be subtitled "The Birth of the Plantagenets."

 Blanche says "About this series, before I began writing, I did a mile of reading and spent weeks touring England and France.
 I was fortunate to have historians as tour guides and a French friend who loves to research French internet sites.
 There is a world of difference between travelling for fun, as I had, frequently in England and France, and traveling for research."